 What indeed.
 It was beyond him.
 He couldn't explain it to himself, let alone someone else.
 Was he screaming?
 Hollering at some passerby, some schoolchildren?
 Was he banging his head on a cement wall or hiding behind trees in somebody's back yard?
 "Acting up," he said.
 "Something like that."
 "How long you been back?"
 Frank raised his head.
 "How'd you know?
 A year, about."
 Locke shook his head and was about to speak when Jean came back with a cup and a plate of crackers.
 "It's just hot water with lots of salt in it," she said.
 Frank sipped and then gulped down the rest.
-When Jean brought him more, her husband said, "Jean, go see what's in the poor box."
+When Jean brought him more, her husband said, "Jean, look and see what's in the poor box."
 "He needs shoes, too, John."
 There were none to spare, so they put four pair of socks and some ripped galoshes next to the sofa.
 "Get some sleep, brother.
 You got a rocky journey ahead and I don't just mean Georgia."
-Frank fell asleep between a wool blanket and the plastic slipcovers and dreamed a terrible dream that ended in fire.
+Frank fell asleep between a wool blanket and plastic slipcovers and dreamed a terrible dream that ended in fire.
 He woke to the smell of toast and biting sunlight.
 It took a while, longer than it should have, to register where he was.
 The residue of two days' drugging was leaving but slowly.
 Wherever he was, he was grateful the dazzling sunlight did not hurt his head.
 He sat up and noticed socks folded neatly on the rug.
 Then he heard murmurs from another room.
 Staring at the socks, it all came into focus: the hospital escape, the snow run, finally Reverend Locke.
-So he was ready, back in the real world when Locke came in and four hours of slup feet, asked how he had slept.
-"Like a log," said Frank.
+So he was ready, back in the real world when Locke came in and asked how four hours of sleep felt.
+"Like heaven," said Frank.

 Locke showed him where the bathroom was and placed shaving kit and hairbrush on the sink edge.
-Shod and cleaned up, Sat down at the enamel topped table and Frank ate a breakfast of oatmeal and over-buttered toast.
-In the middle of table lay three one-dollar bills and a wash of coins. (over) "Seventeen dollars," said Locke.
-"There is a bus to St Louis where you can get a train to Atlanta, but when you get to St Louis, here's what you do."
+Shod and cleaned up, Frank sat down at the enamel-topped table and ate a breakfast of oatmeal and over-buttered toast.
+In the center of the table lay three one-dollar bills and a wash of coins.
+It could have been a poker pot, except it seemed far more hard-won: dimes slipped from small coin purses; nickels reluctantly given up by children who had other (sweeter) plans for them; the dollar bills representing the generosity of a whole family.
+"Seventeen dollars," said Locke.
+"That's more than enough for a bus ticket to St Louis.
+It won't get you on the train to Georgia but when you get to St Louis, here's what you do."
 He instructed Frank to get in touch with a Reverend Jessie Maynard pastor of a Baptist church on tk street, and that he would call ahead and tell him to look out for another one.
-"Another one?" focus the haspitale scape altophic be contracted with the version of tacks.